chtoucas/ChiffonWebSite/README.md

 ### Setup ###

+You will need to clone my PowerShell repository [Narvalo.PowerShell](https://github.com/chtoucas/Narvalo.PowerShell) and add it to your PowerShell module path.

 Add the `scripts\modules` directory to your PowerShell module path, then launch `RUN_ME_FIRST.ps1` in a PowerShell session.
 This script will download then install the nessary third-party tools, namely:

 - 7-Zip
 - NuGet